JoxtaQrst/JoxtaQrst/README.md

 # 💫 About Me:
 👋 Hello there traveller, I’m @Joxta !
-<br>🎮 I'm currently a computer science student in the last year (3rd year) and i am really passionate about game design and 3D art
+<br>🎮 Ex computer science student and aspiring Game Designer.
+Really passionate about game design and 3D art
 <br>🎨 In my free time i model all kinds of things and create artwork!
 <br>📫 How to reach me pintea2002@gmail.com